 Initial CT findings and temporal changes in patients with the novel coronavirus pneumonia (2019-nCoV): a study of 63 patients in Wuhan, China

-This study by Yueying Pan, Hanxiong Guan et al., radiologists on the front lines fighting COVID-19, reports that HRCT performed on 63 patients was paramount in the early detection, evaluation of disease severity, and follow-up of infected patients.
+This study by Yueying Pan et al reports that HRCT performed on 63 patients was paramount in the early detection, evaluation of disease severity, and follow-up of infected patients.
 The study concluded that imaging changes associated with COVID-19 are rapid, and radiologists need to be at the forefront of detection in the battle against it.